Tower

 U.S. television viewers increasingly adopting the digital video recorder (DVR) as a replacement for the tape-based VCR.

-by Ken Freed,
+by Judah Ken Freed,

 "America Watch" columnist in Euromedia